Yaoshengtai/Yaoshengtai.github.io/_pages/more.md

   - I love basketball

   - I love cycling — my longest ride a single day so far is 150 kilometers, and I’m training to get stronger

+Besides these, I’m a fan of Chinese calligraphy and was a member of my hometown’s Calligraphers Association.
+I also can play the violin.
+I love exploring new hobbies and making friends.
+If you ever feel like chatting, just drop me an email!